Production function estimation using subjective expectations data: Extensions to the NPR Estimator

-This is very similar to case 2 above, where bias in firms' expected productivity is a function of observables.
+The last equality of equation \eqref{eq:eomega_incorrectparams} highlights that this is very similar to case 3 above, where bias in firms' expected productivity is a function of observables.
 As in this case, the baseline NPR algorithm can be embedded within an outer iteration loop to recover estimates of the $\Upsilon_{i}$ imperfect information terms.
 A nuance is that in this case, and assuming imperfect knowledge of the production function parameters varies across firms, the function $\Lambda\left(\cdot\right)$ should be estimated as a random coefficients model.

-The exposition here assumes Cobb-Douglas technology but extends to any production function where imperfect knowledge of the functions' parameters can be rewritten as the function evaluated at the true parameter values and an additive term capturing firms' imperfect knowledge.
+The exposition here assumes Cobb-Douglas technology but extends to any (linear-in-parameters) production function where imperfect knowledge of the functions' parameters can be rewritten as the function evaluated at the true parameter values and an additive term capturing firms' imperfect knowledge.
 However, we note that this is a particular case of imperfect information that confines firms' imperfect knowledge to the parameters of the production function rather than its functional form.
-Imperfect information of the latter type is insurmountable.
+Imperfect information of the latter type is generally insurmountable.

-\section{Monte Carlo setup}
+\section{Monte Carlo Setup}

 Our Monte Carlo setup closely follows that of \citet{ackerberg_identification_2015}, the details of which are described in their Appendix.
 We repeat the key details here to ease readers' understanding of our results.